jkterry1/MCMES/README.md

 ### Pruning Hyperparameters According to Performance

-For all the policies obtained from the optimization runs, we define a "mature policy" as a policy wherein the evaluation score in the environment is more than a certain threshold.
+For all the policies obtained from the optimization runs, we define a "mature policy" as a policy wherein the evaluation score in the environment is more than a certain threshold, the value for this threshold is defined on line 90 of `./eval_hyperparameters.py`.
 The script to save the policies into a folder `./mature_policies/` is

 ```sh